Monday, 25 May 2009

 Some parts of the film are very well done like the last part where the mother receives the letter from her children.
 In other parts, I found it is less real and more artificial, in the sense everyone and everything is too nice and beautiful.
 For me it lacked grit of a documentary and was more of a film.

-The fourth film was About The Shoes (By Rozalié Kohutovà, Cech republic, 2007, 13 minutes) about a Rom (gypsy) slum near Slovakia.
+The fourth film was About The Shoes (By Rozalié Kohutovà, Czech republic, 2007, 13 minutes) about a Rom (gypsy) slum near Slovakia.
 The film in black and white is told by a young woman-volunteer-teacher who wants to bring the gypsy children to school, and about the girl without shoes, who can not come to the school.

 The poverty and the squallor of the gypsy campment is caught well.
 However, the film seems to be a outsiders look at gypsy world, the otherness of the gypsies is accentuated.
 It lacks their point of view.